houssem85/TOA/documentation/Architecture.md

 The View component is solely responsible for being able to display data on the ui.
 It can consume a view state witch specifies what information should be rendered.
-ANy UI events such as inputs , button clicks , gestures , etc will be passed to the ViewModel witch determines what action needs to happen.
+Any UI events such as inputs , button clicks , gestures , etc will be passed to the ViewModel witch determines what action needs to happen.

+If a screen has multiple complex views or multiple responsibilities, it's possible to reference multiple ViewModel dependencies.